-The largest city in North Carolina, Charlotte is also one of the greenest, boasting 174 miles of pedestrian and bike paths as well as a light rail mass transit system.
+Charlotte is not just the biggest city in North Carolina but also one of the greenest.
+With 174 miles of pedestrian and bike paths as well as a light rail mass transit system, you don't need to walk as much and can spend a lot of your time surrounded by green.
 Charlotte Douglas International Airport (CLT), a major hub for American Airlines, serves more than 40 million travelers each year.
-The region also provides a home for major businesses like Bank of America and notable universities like UNC Charlotte.
 One of the fastest-growing cities in America, Charlotte welcomes new arrivals from across the country without sacrificing its Southern charm.

 Did you know?

 Charlotte is nicknamed the Tree City", and for good reason.
 In 2012, the city made a commitment to plant 500,000 trees by 2050 on top of an already lush, green canopy, making it a beautiful, yet cosmopolitan place to live.

 Explore some of Charlotte's many activities with our top five suggestions.